7

 sudo tune2fs /dev/sdb1 -U новый_uuid

-The command takes 5 seconds.
+The command takes 5 seconds to complete.

 Checking the file system of the new disk after cloning

-sudo umount /dev/SDB1
+sudo umount /dev/sdb1

-Run the file system check:
+Run a file system check:

-sudo e2fsck -f /dev/SDB1
+sudo e2fsck -f /dev/sdb1

-ls -l /dev/disk/byuid
+ls -l /dev/disk/by-uuid

 lsblk -f

-in a configuration file /etc/default/grub,
+to the configuration file /etc/default/grub,

-sudo nano /etc/default/grUB
+sudo nano /etc/default/grub

 GRUB_DEVICE_UUID=**вставьте здесь uuid нового загрузочного раздела (том sdb1 на SSD диске)**

-sudo update-grUB
+sudo update-grub

 2) In the new section, edit the FSTAB file

-Save the FSTAB file and reboot the PC.
+Save the fstab file and reboot the PC.

-In addition to reducing the time of loading the operating system (in my case, from 1 minute 3 seconds the time decreased to 34 seconds), the current connections can be viewed in the same utility " wheels ".
-The old section No. 2 on the HDD disk is not mounted, and the new on the SSD is mounted as "root volume" **.
+In addition to reducing the loading time of the operating system (in my case, from 1 minute 3 seconds, the time decreased to 34 seconds), current connections can be viewed in the same utility "Discs".
+Old partition No. 2 on the HDD disk not mounted, and the new one on the SSD is mounted as "root volume".

 Links:

-How to Change UUID in the /boot/grub/grub.cfg
+How to change UUID in the /boot/grub/grub.cfg

-How to Change disk parTition uuid in linux
+How to change disk partition UUID in Linux

 Related publications